 After Napoleon was defeated in 1815 at Waterloo the soldiers returned to there respective countries.
 In Europe there was unemployment and poverty as a result.
 After the Cape became a permanent British Colony in 1806, immigration so South Africa became an option.
 Benjamin Moodie gathered Scots between the ages of 18 – 25 and un married for his immigration plans.
 1500 applied but only 200 were selected.
 They were moved to the Cape in groups of 50 aboard the ships.
 The first group left on the 5 May 1817 and after 11 weeks arrived in South Africa.

-Archiebald was a Comb Maker and started a business called A.N.& Co in 17 Waal street Cape Town. he later left and moved to the Eastern Province and married Anna Wilhelmina van Staden in 1824 at the NG Church Uitenhage.
+Archiebald was a Comb Maker and started a business called A.N.& Co in 17 Wale (Waal?) street Cape Town on 6 December 1817. he later left and moved to the Eastern Province and married Anna Wilhelmina van Staden in 1824 at the NG Church Uitenhage.